If someone is looking for another job in Year 1,

 The thing is — you can’t counter.
 It’s too late by that point.
 Once they tell you they have another offer … they’re already out the door.
 A raise won’t do it, at least not for the good ones.

 #2.
 Always Pay Market or Above As Soon As You Can Afford It.
 At Least to the Great Ones.
 The other night I was at an event with a number of other CEO founders.
-One CEO told me the story of how he lost a top up-and-coming engineer, who was making a five figure salary … to a real boooooring company that doubled her salary.
+One CEO told me the story of how he lost a top up-and-coming engineer, who was making a five-figure salary … to a real boooooring company that doubled their salary.
 That boring company had to.
 How else can a boring company steal a star engineer from a hot start-up?
 Lots of money.

 My point here is this engineer should not have had a five-figure salary, even if it made sense in historical context (joined as a very junior person, consistent with prior salary).
 Pay market, or above, as soon as you can.
 It’s a sign of respect.
 And most of the best ones won’t ask.
 They’ll just eventually get frustrated and leave.

 #4.
 Find a Growth Path for Everyone, Especially the Great Ones.
 You have to find a growth path for the great ones.
 They join a start-up to grow, to learn, to do new things.
 If they can’t grow, they die a little every day.
 It’s your job to understand the career path for at least your first 50 employees.
 Know it.
 And do whatever you can, within the boundaries of reality, to help them achieve it.
+(But bear in mind that the good-but-not-great ones may not really want a growth path.
+Or at least, may not want the stress and hard work associated with it.
+So this really only works for those that really want to grow.)

 You may think you know if you have drinks together, or go see movies together, or whatever, that you know.
 But you don’t.
 Even if people complain in that context, it will be general complaints.
 You won’t learn, or know, what your top people need to find their growth path at your company.
 Where they feel stalled out and frustrated.
 You have to ask.